 Are your Channel Incentive Programs Producing any ROI or Increasing Partner Commitment?

 The amount of dollars spent on channel discounts and incentives this year is expected to reach a borderline ludicrous sum of money (approximately $70B).
-This jaw-dropping number is made credible due mainly because of one thing: Channel incentive programs work to help increase channel ROI.
+This jaw-dropping number is made credible due mainly because of one thing: channel incentive programs work to help increase channel ROI.

-But are they producing the ROI or increase in partner commitment levels as they should?
+But are they producing an increase channel ROI or increase in partner commitment levels as they should?

 Vendors that design back-end rebates and rewards for their VARs, distributors, resellers, etc., may be doing so without including one essential ingredient: they are not listening.